-Since the PSRR of the LMH2100 is finite, variations of the supply can result in some variation at the output.
+Since the PSRR of the LMV221 is finite, variations of the supply can result in some variation at the output.
 This can be caused among others by RF injection from other parts of the circuitry or the on/off switching of the PA.

-4.1.1 Positive Supply (V{DD})
+4.1.1 Positive Supply ( $V{DD}$ )

-In order to minimize the injection of RF interference into the LMH2100 through the supply lines, the phase difference between the PCB traces connecting to V{DD} and GND should be minimized.
+In order to minimize the injection of RF interference into the LMV221 through the supply lines, the phase difference between the PCB traces connecting to $V{DD}$ and GND should be minimized.
 A suitable way to achieve this is to short both connections for RF.
-This can be done by placing a small decoupling capacitor between the V{DD} and GND pins.
-It should be placed as close as possible to the V{DD} and GND pins of the LMH2100 as indicated in Figure 14.
+This can be done by placing a small decoupling capacitor between the $V{DD}$ and GND pins of the LMV221.
+Due to the presence of the RF input, the best possible position would be to extend the GND plane connecting to the DAP slightly beyond the short edge of the package, such that the capacitor can be placed directly to the $V{DD}$ pin (Figure 14).
 Be aware that the resonance frequency of the capacitor itself should be above the highest RF frequency used in the application, since the capacitor acts as an inductor above its resonance frequency.